Baked Salmon with Ballymaloe Apple Sauce and Fennel & Apple Purée

 - In a small saucepan, sweat the finely-chopped onion and fennel bulb.
 Toss in a dessertspoon of olive oil and place on a gentle heat.
 Once the vegetables are translucent, but not coloured, add most of the stock - just enough to cover the sweated base.
 Bring the saucepan to the boil, then reduce the heat.
 Cook for 10 minutes or until the liquid has reduced by half.

 - Meanwhile, prepare the salmon by seasoning with salt & pepper, then drizzling with olive oil.

 - Place each fillet on top of 2 slices of lemon on a parchment-paper lined baking tray.

 - Place the prepared salmon in the oven for 10-15 minutes until cooked.

 - Drain any excess cooking fluid from the fennel and onion and keep in a separate jug.

-- Using a blender puree the vegetables and return to the pot adding the Ballymaloe Apple Sauce.
-Mix over a medium heat.
-Add as much excess cooking liquid to get the consistency you want, taste and season as required.
+- Using a blender, purée the vegetables and return to the pot adding the Ballymaloe Apple Sauce.
+Stir well over a medium heat.
+Add as much excess cooking liquid to get the consistency you want and remember to taste and season as required.

 - Serve the baked salmon on a bed of fennel and apple purée.